vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 20. Once the flow is published, close the Power Automate tab to return to Copilot Studio.

-## Task 2: Create Action in Copilot for Book Appointments
+## Task 2: Create action in Copilot for Book Appointments

 1. Go to copilot window and click on **Refresh**, (If the Copilot window was closed, reopen it and navigate back to the **Copilot